CISecurity/oval-governance-update/process_artifacts/issue_instructions.md

 - **Issue Title**: summarize the issue concisely (try for 8 words or less!)
 - **Issue Type**: mark the issue as a Defect, Enhancement or Other:

   - **Defects** are Issues that describe something broken in OVAL.
-Defects are typically a deviation between an OVAL schema and its documentation or another violatation of the OVAL Design Principles.
+Defects are typically a deviation between an OVAL schema and its documentation or another violation of the OVAL Design Principles.
   - **Enhancements** are Issues that describe an opportunity to improve OVAL (other than by fixing a Defect!).
 Enhancements are typically adding an attribute, test or schema that results in additional capabilities.
 Deprecating or removing elements would also be an Enhancement.
   - **Other**: anything else!